Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Related Work

-There are two kinds of dynamic regret in previous studies.
-The universal dynamic regret~\eqref{eq:universal-dynamic-regret} aims to compare with any feasible comparator sequence, while the worst-case dynamic regret specifies the comparator sequence to be the sequence of minimizers of online functions.
-In the following, we present related works respectively.
-Notice that we will use notations of $P_T$ and $S_T$ for path-length~\eqref{eq:path-length} and squared path-length~\eqref{eq:square-path-length} of the sequence $\{\u_t\}_{t=1,\ldots,T}$, while $P_T^*$ and $S_T^*$ for that of the sequence $\{\x_t^*\}_{t=1,\ldots,T}$ where $\x^*_t$ is the minimizer of the online function $f_t$, namely, $P_T^* = \sum_{t=2}^{T} \norm{\x^*_{t-1} - \x^*_{t}}_2$ and $S_T^* = \sum_{t=2}^{T} \norm{\x^*_{t-1} - \x^*_{t}}^2_2$.
+There are two kinds of dynamic regret notions in the previous studies.
+The universal dynamic regret, as defined in~\eqref{eq:universal-dynamic-regret}, aims to compare with any feasible comparator sequence, while the worst-case dynamic regret defined in~\eqref{eq:worst-case-dynamic-regret} specifies the comparator sequence to be the sequence of minimizers of online functions.
+In the following, we present the related works respectively.
+Notice that we will use notations $P_T$ and $S_T$ for path length and squared path length of the comparator sequence $\{\u_t\}_{t=1,\ldots,T}$, while adopt the notations $P_T^*$ and $S_T^*$ for that of the sequence $\{\x_t^*\}_{t=1,\ldots,T}$ where $\x^*_t$ is one of minimizers of the online function $f_t$, namely, $P_T^* = \sum_{t=2}^{T} \norm{\x^*_{t-1} - \x^*_{t}}_2$ and $S_T^* = \sum_{t=2}^{T} \norm{\x^*_{t-1} - \x^*_{t}}^2_2$.